Coronado Islands: Indigenous peoples and Spanish discovery

-The islands have been occupied by humans for over 1,000 years.
-As the islands lack fresh water, permanent settlements would have not been feasible in the past.
-However, the islands were frequently visited by the indigenous peoples, such as the Kumeyaay, who likely set up small and temporary encampments.
-Artifacts have been collected from both islands.
+The islands had been occupied by humans for over 1,000 years.
+As the islands lack any fresh water, permanent settlements would have not been feasible in the past.
+However, the islands were frequently visited by the local indigenous peoples (such as the Kumeyaay), who likely set up small and temporary encampments, possibly for retreats or other spiritual/sacred practices; ancient artifacts have been collected from both islands.
 North Island has artifacts that include teshoa flakes, and a midden on the saddle of the island.
-A small cave, Pirate's Cave, was reported to have had remains of ceramics.
-On South Island, numerous middens exist, including one on the site of the Coronado Islands Yacht Club hotel.
+A small cave, dubbed Pirate's Cave, was reported to have had remains of ceramics.
+On South Island, numerous other middens exist.
 The artifacts may be from the La Jolla complex of peoples.
-Anthropologist J.P Harrington recorded the Luiseño word for the islands as "mexéelam."
+Anthropologist J.P Harrington recorded the Luiseño word for the islands as "mexéelam".
 The Kumeyaay called the islands mat hasil ewik kakap.

-Later archeological expeditions have corroborated reports of ceramic artifacts on the islands, with ceramic fragments found on South Island.
+Subsequent archaeological expeditions have corroborated reports of ceramic artifacts on the islands, with ceramic fragments found also on South Island.
 These ceramic fragments appear to have been fired in an open oven, and were likely used as cooking pots.
 Analysis of the artifacts suggests their production techniques are consistent with those of Yuman ceramic manufacture.
 Radiocarbon dating of abalone shells within the vicinity of the ceramic artifacts suggest that site was occupied intermittently from at least 1390 to 820 calibrated years BP.

-In 1542, Spanish explorer Juan Rodríguez Cabrillo was the first European to notice the islands, describing them as Las Islas Desiertas (the desert islands) due to their barren lack of soil.
+In 1542, Portuguese explorer (later naturalized Castilian) Juan Rodríguez Cabrillo was the first European to notice the islands, describing them as Las Islas Desiertas (the desert islands) due to their barren lack of soil.
 In 1602 the priest for Sebastián Vizcaíno's expedition, Father Antonio de la Ascención, called them Los Cuatro Coronados (the four crowned ones) to honor the four brothers who died for their Christian faith.
 They are also known by a number of other names, with later fisherman, upon seeing floating coffins, ghostly faces and shrouded bodies amid the rocks dubbing them Old Stone Face, The Sarcophagi, Dead Man's Island, and Corpus Christi.
 They have also been referred to as the Sentinels of San Diego Bay.